 Photo courtesy Joyce Yendole.

-These two pictures, above and below, show members of the St Albans Philharmonica, thought to be principally drawn from the Girls' and Boys' grammar schools, and photographed c1964 before a concert held in the hall of the Boys' Grammar School.
-Among the players shown here are Edward Chance, Kevin Nutty, Alison Morton, David Morton, Colin Beak (or Bean), Joyce Osborn, Philippa Green, Rachel Stone, Libby Gough and Hilary Belcher.
-If you recognise anyone else do let us know.
+The two pictures, above and below, show members of the St Albans Philharmonica, thought to be drawn principally from the Girls' and Boys' grammar schools, and photographed c1964 before a concert held in the hall of St Albans Grammar School for Boys.
+Among the players shown here are Edward Chance, Kevin Nutty, Alison Morton, David Morton, Colin Beak [or Bean], Joyce Osborn, Philippa Green, Rachel Stone, Libby Gough, Hilary Belcher.

 Photo courtesy Joyce Yendole.